We are going to hold Global Game Jam at SpyHop this year! Thank you to our great sponsors for making this happen!

 Q: Can I bring my child with me?

 A: No, unless you can guarantee they will not be disruptive, and you are willing to take them out if there are complaints.
 Participants age 10 and above will be treated as regular game jammers if they are able to contribute and not be disruptive.
-Participants under legal age 16 must have a parent or guardian available to sign the release.
+Participants under age 18 must have a parent or guardian with them.

 Q: What should I bring?

 A: Here is a list summarizing the suggestions: